Battle of Schliengen: Preliminaries to the action at Schliengen

 Throughout September and early October, Charles maintained his pressure on Moreau's army, pushing it further to the west.
 On 18 September, part of an Austrian division under Feldmarschall-Leutnant Petrasch swept from Karlsruhe, south to Kehl and stormed the Rhine bridgehead there; he succeeded in holding it, with high losses (about 2,000 of his 5,000 men were killed, wounded or missing).
 Immediately, though, General Schauenburg, the French garrison commander, counter-attacked and drove the Austrians back; the French lost 1,200 killed or wounded, and 800 captured.
 Even though the French still held the crossing at Kehl and Strasbourg, Petrasch's Austrians prevented Moreau from using the crossing to escape, leaving the bridge at Hüningen as his only reliable route to France.
 If Moreau, at that point situated in Freiburg, withdrew too soon from the Breisgau, Pierre Marie Barthélemy Ferino 's column would be trapped there.

 The next contact occurred on 19 October at Emmendingen, in the Elz valley which winds through the Black Forest.
 The section of the valley involved in the battle runs southwest through the mountains from Elzach, through Bleibach and Waldkirch.
 Just to the southwest of Waldkirch, the river emerges from the mountains and flows north-west towards the Rhine, with the Black Forest to its right.
 This section of the river passes through Emmendingen before it reaches Riegel.
 Riegel sits in a narrow gap between the Black Forest and an isolated outcropping of volcanic hills known as the Kaiserstuhl.
 Here the archduke split his force into four columns.

-Today a picturesque stream, in 1796 the Kander river offered another defensive obstacle.
+In 1796 the Kander river (pictured in 2007) offered another defensive obstacle.